zhinst/zhinst-toolkit/README.md

 the Zurich Instruments control software.
 It comes in the form of a package compatible with Python 3.7+.

-The central goal of zhinst-toolkit is to provide a pythonic aproach to interact with any Zurich Instruments device and is intended as a full replacement for the low level ``zhinst.ziPython`` package.
+The central goal of zhinst-toolkit is to provide a pythonic approach to interact with any Zurich Instruments device and is intended as a full replacement for the low level ``zhinst.ziPython`` package.